Should Brands Adopt a Direct to Consumer Model in 2020?

 It combines inventory, manufacturing and sales onto a single, visual dashboard where you can control the entirety of your operations.

 Plus, the software integrates with platforms such as Shopify and Woocommerce so you can sell direct to consumers without having to constantly move between applications.

-This is a software which is designed for brands looking to adopt the direct to consumer business model without losing track of their product-making business.
+This is a software which is designed for brands looking to adopt the direct to consumer business model without losing track of their manufacturing business.
 You always know if you have enough materials for orders and when those orders will be completed by.

 But that’s just the tip of the iceberg.

 Here are just some of the key features on offer:

 Efficient material purchasing plans; and